United Kingdom cladding crisis: Building Safety Bill and McPartland-Smith Amendments

 The Building Safety Bill was introduced in the House of Commons on 5 July 2021.
 The McPartland-Smith Amendments are amendments to the bill which were tabled by Conservative rebels Stephen McPartland and Royston Smith.
 The amendments include zero-VAT rating for all remediation work and waking watch costs, a government-backed insurance scheme, and legislative protection to prevent costs being passed down to leaseholders.
 Amendment NC4 requires the government to create a fund into which all builders of higher-risk buildings, residential mortgage lenders and residential building insurers must make contributions.
 No builder will be able to obtain building control approval to construct any building unless it becomes a member of the Scheme and pays its dues.
 Leaseholders and leaseholder representative groups giving evidence to the Public Bill Committees said the Smith-McPartland amendment on a Building Safety Indemnity Scheme (NC4) will help leaseholders.

-Fire Safety Bill - Fox Amendment
+Fox Amendment

 The Fox Amendment is an amendment to the UK Fire Safety Bill tabled by Liam Fox as a partial resolution to the UK cladding crisis.
 The amendment, based on the polluter pays principle and Part IIA of the Environment Protection Act 1990, requires builders to pay remediation costs if their buildings were not compliant with building regulations in force at the time of construction.

 The Fire Safety Bill received royal assent on 29 April 2021.

+Devolved administrations

+Scotland

+Minor updates to building safety regulations were presented to the Scottish Parliament in 2023.

+In 2024, the Housing (Cladding Remediation) (Scotland) Act 2024 was passed by the Scottish Parliament to remediate those who live in buildings with cladding.

+Wales

+Updates to building safety regulations were presented to the National Assembly for Wales (in 2019) and the Senedd (in 2022).

+Northern Ireland

+A series of recommendations regarding building regulations were described in a report to the Department for Communities.